 The good news is that there are all-natural alternatives to those things that you can make yourself and feel good about.

-Here are a few of the best essential oils to keep on hand and some of their benefits for your garden:
+Best essential oils and some of their benefits for plants in your garden

 This oil has a wonderful, woodsy scent and works wonderfully to help repel many pests in the garden.
 It has been shown to even repel the larvae itself.